QTools 8.1.2

 Note

-The re-designed QView requires modifying existing customization scripts.
-The examplpes of the new qview customizations are provided in qcp-examples.
+The redesigned QView requires modifying existing customization scripts.
+The examples of the new qview customizations are provided in qcp-examples.
 Here is a snippet from the new customization script:

 from qview import QView # import the QView class